 Each clown represents a different channel.
 They all have potentially positive outcomes.
 But they can all go wrong, too.
 And it’s your job to decide how many balls you’ll feed to each clown.

 Sidenote: We’re assuming you’ve already chosen which clowns to tango with.
-But if you need some help actually creating your digital marketing mix, watch this space.
-We’re working on a guide for this too
+But if you need some help with SEO services, or any other digital channels contact us today.

 Here’s a little reminder of the channels you’re most likely choosing from: